jbloomlab/dms_tools/tests/README.rst

     python run_tests.py

-Some of the tests may take quite a while to run.
+Some of the tests will take a long time (perhaps hours) to run.

 You must ``cd`` into this ``./tests/`` subdirectory before running the tests.

-The file ``test_configuration.txt`` in this directory specifies configuration options used by all the tests.
+The file ``test_configuration.txt`` in this directory specifies configuration options used by some of the tests.
 It should have three lines:

     1) The first line should begin with the word *seed* followed by a comma-delimited list of integer random number seeds used for the tests.
 Each test is run separately for each seed.